MicrosoftDocs/appcenter-docs/docs/sdk/push/react-native-ios.md

 ## Intercept push notifications

 You can set up a listener to be notified whenever a push notification is received in foreground or a background push notification has been tapped by the user.
-The listener may also be woken up when a notification is received in background if you have enable [silent notifications](#optional-enable-silent-notifications) and if the payload of the notification contains the [content-available](#custom-data-in-your-notifications) flag set to true.
+The listener may also be woken up when a notification is received in background if you've enabled [silent notifications](#optional-enable-silent-notifications) and if the payload of the notification contains the [content-available](#custom-data-in-your-notifications) flag set to true.

 > [!NOTE]
 > If silent notifications are enabled and you push a notification with `content-available: 1`, then the listener may be triggered twice for the same notification: when the notification is received in background and when it's tapped.